 Assess the results

-Finding the sweet spot for your inactives takes a little effort but the payoff is reduced churn and a growing Audience Lifetime Value.
-Once you have this knowledge you can operationalize your outreach by designating a team member to send a weekly email or notification to the inactives in the optimal window.
+Finding the sweet spot for your stalled users takes a little effort but the payoff is reduced churn and a growing Audience Lifetime Value.
+Once you have this knowledge you can operationalize your outreach by designating a team member to send a weekly email or notification to the stalled users in the optimal window.
 If you’d like to learn more about using the Wicket Scorecard and its actionable insights to run these tests and target inactive customers, please contact us to set up a demo and conversation.

 Tags: lost customers • Subscriber export • subscriptions